xambaoms/lab/Network/routeserver-transit-er-gw/README.md

 aws directconnect create-private-virtual-interface --connection-id $CONNECTION_ID --new-private-virtual-interface virtualInterfaceName=EquinixVIF,asn=65100,virtualGatewayId=$VPG_ID,vlan=$VLAN_ID,authKey="f9069208a2d42a6d"
 ```

-Show details about the virtual interface:
+Show details about the AWS virtual interface:

 ```aws cli
 aws directconnect describe-virtual-interfaces --output json
 ```

 In the output, note the values for the BGP peering parameters amazonAddress, customerAddress, amazonSideAsn,asn, AuthKey and the virtualInterfaceId.
 You use these parameters in the Equinix portal.
 Configure AWS BGP peering on the ECX portal.

 ![Equinix vRouter](./images/equinix-vrouter9.PNG)